-The microbial composition of cows' colostrum differed from that of calves' meconium and feces study, the dominant microbial phyla in meconium were Firmicutes, Proteobacteria, Bacteroidetes, and Actinobacteria (Figure 4A), which is comparable to other reports on the microbial composition of bovine meconium (Alipour et al., 2018, Husso et al., 2021, Owens et al., 2021, Zhu et al., 2021).
-The study of Zhu et al. (2021) stated that the calf's meconial microflora had resemblances with microflora from multiple maternal sites, like the umbilical cord, placenta, colostrum, and amniotic fluid.
+Because of the presence of microbes in meconium, it is thought that the fetal gut is already colonized in utero (Alipour et al., 2018; Klein-Jöbstl et al., 2019; Husso et al., 2021; Zhu et al., 2021).
+In the present study, the dominant microbial phyla in meconium were Firmicutes, Proteobacteria, Bacteroidetes, and Actinobacteria (Figure 4A), which is comparable to other reports on the microbial composition of bovine meconium (Alipour et al., 2018; Husso et al., 2021; Owens et al., 2021; Zhu et al., 2021).
+The study of Zhu et al. (2021) stated that the calf's meconial microflora had resemblances with microflora from multiple maternal sites, such as the umbilical cord, placenta, colostrum, and amniotic fluid.
 Owens et al. (2021) showed that the colostrum microbiome was a significant predictor of the calf's fecal microbiome.
 This correlation decreased gradually in time and was highest for meconium and lowest for calves' feces at 60 d of age.